 Overview

 PLC’s are at the centre of modern automation systems.
 If you can understand how PLC’s think and how they generate fault messages, then you can use them as a powerful diagnostic tool.
 Our PLC course will enable maintenance staff to interrogate PLC code to determine the cause of machine faults and hang-ups.
-The course is run using Allen Bradley PLCs but we can also offer Omron.
+The course is run using Allen Bradley PLCs and is intended for learners already familiar with RSLogix.
+If you are a beginner, we recommend you complete the Introduction to PLC’s module

 Learners will learn good coding structure that makes programs and Data Blocks easy to follow.
 Our experienced developers have ensured that learners will experience and practice code structures that are routinely seen in industry.